simula/european-cloud-cover/README.md

 # ECC
-Repository for readingt the dataset European Cloud Cover (ECC).
-Available at &lt;add link>.
+Repository for reading the dataset European Cloud Cover (ECC).
+Available at <add link>.

 ## Examples
 * Download_ECC.ipynb - Notebook for downloading the dataset to a default.